openstates/issues/README.md

 # issues

-Central repository of Open States issues.
 Issues for the project are often difficult for users/issue reporters to report in the correct repository.
 Is an issue on OpenStates.org a data issue?
 An issue with the site itself, perhaps the API?

-By unifying the issues repositories for the various components, it is much easier for people to report issues and for us to manage issues without relying on moving them around / making them harder to find.
+By unifying the issues repositories for the various components, it is much easier for people to report issues and for us to manage issues without relying on moving them around & making them harder to find.
+If you're reporting an issue, just do your best :), we'll retag as needed.

 ## Labels & Repos